elizabethxlee/Introduction-to-Java-Programming-10th-edition-/Chapter 6 - Methods/Checkpoints.md

 ```

 ## 6.4 True or false?
 A call to a method with a void return type is always a statement itself, but a call to a value-returning method cannot be a statement by itself.
+False, although it is not done often, a value-returning can also be a statement by itself.
+*(Liang, p.
+206)*

 ## 6.5 What is the return type of a main method?
+The main method is of type void meaning that the method does not return anything.

 ## 6.6 What would be wrong with not writing a return statement in a value-returning method?
 Can you have a return statement in a void method?
 Does the return statement in the following method cause syntax errors?
 ```Java